Sabu (wrestler)

-Terrance Michael "Terry" Brunk (born December 12, 1964) is an American retired professional wrestler, better known by his ring name Sabu.
-He is known for his trademark style of hardcore wrestling, which he pioneered in his time with Extreme Championship Wrestling (ECW) from 1995 to 2000.
-He is a three-time World Heavyweight Champion having held the ECW World Heavyweight Championship twice and the NWA World Heavyweight Championship once.
+Terrance Michael Brunk (Born December 12,1964 – May 11, 2025) was an American professional wrestler, better known by his ring name Sabu.
+He was known for his trademark style of hardcore wrestling, which he pioneered in his time with Extreme Championship Wrestling (ECW).
+He was a three-time world champion, having held the ECW World Heavyweight Championship twice and the NWA World Heavyweight Championship once.

 Under the tutelage of his uncle Ed "The Sheik" Farhat, Brunk began his career wrestling in the North American independent scene in 1985 under the name of Sabu, before traveling to Japan, competing in Frontier Martial-Arts Wrestling (FMW) and New Japan Pro-Wrestling (NJPW), winning several championships, including the IWGP Junior Heavyweight Championship.
 He returned to the United States in 1995, briefly working for World Championship Wrestling (WCW), before beginning his most well-known stint in ECW, where he quickly became a fixture of the promotion.
 During his time in ECW, he became a two-time ECW World Heavyweight Champion and a one-time ECW World Television Champion.
-He would have both a feud and an alliance with The Tazmaniac, defeated him for the ECW FTW Championship and winning the ECW World Tag Team Championship with him.
+He would have both a feud and an alliance with The Tazmaniac, defeating him for the ECW FTW Championship and winning the ECW World Tag Team Championship with him.
 In 1997, Sabu began a tag team with Rob Van Dam, winning the ECW Tag Team Championship twice.

-After leaving ECW, Sabu wrestled in several national promotions, winning the NWA World Heavyweight Championship in 2000.
-In 2006, he was hired by WWE as part of their new third brand, a rebooted version of ECW.
-Sabu would wrestle for WWE until he was fired in 2007.
-He also became a wrestler in Total Nonstop Action Wrestling (TNA, now Impact Wrestling) since the creation of the promotion in 2002.
+After leaving ECW, Sabu wrestled in several national promotions, winning the NWA World Heavyweight Championship for the National Wrestling Alliance in 2000.
+He also had multiple stints in Total Nonstop Action Wrestling, debuting shortly after its creation in 2002 and making his final appearance in 2020.
+From 2006–2007, he was signed to World Wrestling Entertainment as part of their rebooted version of ECW.
+He remained a mainstay on the independent circuit for decades, and wrestled his retirement match for Game Changer Wrestling three weeks before his death.

 Professional wrestling career

 Early career (1985–1991)

-Brunk was trained by his uncle, Ed "The Sheik" Farhat, and was initially trained to be a technical wrestler.
-He began his wrestling career in 1985 in Farhat's promotion, Big Time Wrestling, and was billed as being from Saudi Arabia under the ring names "Sabu the Elephant Boy" (use of "The Elephant Boy" was later dropped) and "Terry S.R." (the "S.R." standing for "Sheik's Revenge").
-During the 1980s, Brunk wrestled for various independent promotions in Memphis, Michigan, Ohio, Canada, and Hawaii.
-He was rarely billed under his real name, in order to avoid confusion with the similarly named Terry Funk, but has wrestled under his real name of Terry Brunk in Hawai'i.

-United States Wrestling Association (1991)

-In 1991, Sabu made a few appearances for United States Wrestling Association as Samu.
-He feuded with Jeff Jarrett and Robert Fuller.
+Brunk began his wrestling career in 1985, working for his uncle Ed "The Sheik" Farhat's promotion, Big Time Wrestling.
+Over the next few years, Brunk wrestled for various independent promotions and made a few appearances for United States Wrestling Association in 1991 as Samu, feuding with Jeff Jarrett and Robert Fuller.